ankrutik/notes/aws/solutions_arch_cert/notes.md

 ciphertext -> base 64 decode -> decrypt -> base64 decode

-Data Encryption Key (DEK) used for encrypting files more than 4KB.
-When you created one you get the plain text key and cipher text blob of the key which contains metadata.
-Throw the plain text, store cipher text blob with your encrypted file. the decrypting process wil use the cipher text blob when calling the KMS API to fetch the Data Key and decrypt locally.
+**Data Encryption Key (DEK) used for encrypting files more than 4KB.** When you created one you get the plain text key and cipher text blob of the key which contains metadata.
+Throw the plain text, store cipher text blob with your encrypted file.
+The decrypting process wil use the cipher text blob when calling the KMS API to fetch the Data Key and decrypt locally.
 This avoids unnecessary latency that could have resulted out of sending the entire file over to KMS to decrypt and return.

 ## CloudHSM